The online grocery discovery problem

 One of the big relevant trends during the Covid-19 pandemic has been the rapid acceleration in adoption of online grocery services for delivery and pickup.

-In the US, online grocery sales were still growing much faster at the end of March than they had been earlier in the year, according to data from Rakuten Intelligence, which tracks receipt data.
+In the US, online grocery sales were still growing much faster at the end of March than they had been earlier in the year, according to data from Rakuten Intelligence.
 (E-commerce spending growth, more broadly, also continues to accelerate.)

 Chart of the Day